-After my visit at the Conciergerie and the cell of Marie-Antoinette I took the way to the Place de la Concorde.
+I took the way to the Place de la Concordea after a visit at the Conciergerie and the cell of Marie-Antoinette.
 The Queen had followed this way to the guillotine on October 16, 1793.
 It's a long humiliating way she was forced, hands bind in her back, to do in a dirty cart.

 Louis XVI had been brought to the scaffold in a closed coach 10 months before the Queen.